SAML-Toolkits/python3-saml/README.md

         // represent the requested subject.
         // Take a look on src/onelogin/saml2/constants.py to see the NameIdFormat that are supported.
         "NameIDFormat": "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified",
-        // Usually X.509cert and privateKey of the SP are provided by files placed at
+        // Usually X.509 cert and privateKey of the SP are provided by files placed at
         // the certs folder.
 But we can also provide them with the following parameters "x509cert": "",
         "privateKey": ""